JosephWeaver/100DaysofCode/README.md

 # 100DaysofCode - Log
 ✅ Accountability for my coding journey on #100DaysOfCode!

+## R1D70: Friday, March 9, 2018
+**Progress:** Started on my novel.
+By coding it!

+**Thoughts:** This is inspired by one of my students' projects.
+She was creating an Oregon Trail clone in HTML/CSS/JavaScript and I realized that I'd be much more likely to begin to write (another habit I desperately want to get into) if I attached it with a habit I already have!

+**Link to work:** Here's the repo: [https://github.com/JosephWeaver/musical-goggles](https://github.com/JosephWeaver/musical-goggles) (I chose the default GitHub suggestion as the repository name, since it doesn't really matter. lol)

 ## R1D69: Thursday, March 8, 2018
 **Progress:** Graded a bunch of web development homework for two of my classes at Academy of Art University.
 That's about all the code I can stand to look at today.
 My brain is glazing over.